 - Buy the land.

-- Fill out paperwork as the owner to get a building permit from our county.
-We have to get a perk test (dirt test) by our excavator for the building permit.
+- Fill out paperwork as the owner to get a building permit from our county or city.
+We have to get a perk test (dirt test for a septic tank) by our excavator for our building permits.

 - Site Prep (see above)